MohammedRashad/FPGA-Speech-Recognition/README.md

 **Euclidean Distance :**<br/>
 The Euclidean distance or Euclidean metric is the "ordinary" straight-line distance between two points in Euclidean space.
 With this distance, Euclidean space becomes a metric space.
 The associated norm is called the Euclidean norm.
 Older literature refers to the metric as Pythagorean metric.

+**Hamming Distance :**<br/>
+In information theory, the Hamming distance between two strings of equal length is the number of positions at which the corresponding symbols are different.
+In other words, it measures the minimum number of substitutions required to change one string into the other, or the minimum number of errors that could have transformed one string into the other.
+In a more general context, the Hamming distance is one of several string metrics for measuring the edit distance between two sequences.

 **FFT :**<br/>
 The FFT is a fast, O[N log(⁡N)] algorithm to compute the Discrete Fourier Transform (DFT), which naively is an O[N^2] computation.
 The FFT operates by decomposing an N point time domain signal into N time domain signals each composed of a single point.
 The second step is to calculate the N frequency spectra corresponding to these N time domain signals.
 Lastly, the N spectra are synthesized into a single frequency spectrum.